EMBL Courses and Conferences during the Coronavirus pandemic

 With the onsite programme paused, many of our events are now being offered in virtual formats.

 Registration is open as usual for many events, with back-up plans in place to move further courses and conferences online as necessary.
 Registration fees for any events affected by the COVID-19 disruption are fully refundable.

 More information for participants of events at EMBL Heidelberg can be found here.

 Registration is not yet open for this event.
 If you are interested in receiving more information please register your interest.

-Experimental designs in basic biology research and biomedicine increasingly involve the use of multiple omics technologies to characterise a set of samples, e.g. genomic variants, epigenetic marks, transcriptome, proteome, metabolome, functional assays, imaging.
-This is true for both bulk and single-cell analyses.
+Experimental designs in basic biology research and biomedicine increasingly involve the use of multiple omics technologies to characterise a set of samples e.g. genomic variants, epigenetic marks, transcriptome, proteome, metabolome, functional assays, imaging.
+This is true for both bulk and single cell analyses.
 Therefore, data analysis techniques are required that are able to cope with such data in an efficient and generalisable manner.
-Thus, this advanced course addresses one of the major data challenges scientists face today.
-Its core objective is to convey the conceptual and mathematica foundations that underpin integrative multimodal data analysis strategies and the practical trade-offs of different methods.
+Thus, the proposed advanced course addresses one of the major data challenges scientists face today.
+Its core objective is to convey the conceptual and mathematical foundations that underpin integrative multimodal data analysis strategies and the practical trade-offs of different methods.

-The course will give students and postdocs an overview of the state-of-the-art methods, with a focus on omics data.
-In practical session using relevant real-world examples from single-cell and bulk multi-omics studies, participants will gain familiarity with software impementations, practical aspects of quality assessement of inputs and outputs and pitfalls, method performance assessement and tuning, and model fit intepretation.
-The course will cover methods such as multi-table ordination and factor analysis, and in particular, the popular Milti-Omics Factor Analysis (MOFA) method developed by the organisers.
+The course will give students and postdocs and overview of the state-of-the-art methods, with a focus on omics data.
+In practical sessions using relevant real-world examples from single-cell and bulk multi-omics studies, participants will gain familiarity with software implementations, practical aspects and quality assessment of inputs and outputs and pitfalls, method performance assessment and tuning, and model fit interpretation.